kalmhq/docs/docs/install/eks.md

 ## Next Step

-You've now setup an Amazon EKS cluster.
 To install Kalm onto the cluster, see [Install Kalm Cloud](install-kalm-cloud).